johannschopplich/unlazy/docs/api/blurhash-create-png-data-uri.md

-# `createPngDataUriFromBlurHash`
+# `createPngDataUri`

 Especially when using a server-side rendering framework like [Nuxt](https://nuxt.com), you might want to generate the placeholder images for the `src` attribute with SSR.
-This can be done with the `createPngDataUriFromBlurHash` function.
+This can be done with the `createPngDataUri` function.

 ## Type Declarations